 What else was I doing on that perch?

 Trying to take a picture of a scaphinotus ground beetle.
 This one wasn't moving as fast as during past experiences.
 I had to use flash to speed up the shutter so it wasn't blurry.
-I found it tough to take a good picture while not slipping over the edge and also avoiding a huge, fast beetle that will pack a nasty bite if messed with.
+I found it tough to take a good picture while not slipping over the edge of the waterfall and also avoiding a huge, fast beetle that will pack a nasty bite if messed with.
 It was really close, too.

 One fascinating feature of this portion of the creek are the caves.
 These are talus caves, created by boulders falling together into piles.
 The spaces between form cave-like structures.
 It is startling to think that these monstrous, often house-sized boulders falling from the mountains above.